tailwindlabs/tailwindcss/source/docs/browser-support.blade.md

 titleBorder: true
 ---

-**As a general rule, Tailwind targets IE11 and the latest version of all modern browsers like Chrome, Firefox, Safari, and Edge.**

-We do include support for a few features out of the box that are not supported by IE11 (notably [object-fit](/docs/object-fit), [object-position](/docs/object-position), and [sticky positioning](/docs/position#sticky)), and have done our best to make it clear that those features require modern browsers in the documentation.
+Tailwind includes support for a lot of CSS features that are only available in modern evergreen browsers, such as [grid layout](/docs/grid-template-columns), [object-fit](/docs/object-fit)/[position](/docs/object-position), and [sticky positioning](https://tailwindcss.com/docs/position/#sticky), and uses other modern CSS features like custom properties to implement utilities like [translate](/docs/translate), [rotate](/docs/rotate), and [scale](/docs/scale).

-That said, because Tailwind is such a low-level framework you can still easily use it to build sites that need to support older browsers.
+That said, because Tailwind is such a low-level framework you can still easily use it to build sites that need to support older browsers like IE10/11.

 ## Using Tailwind with older browsers